Squamous Cell Carcinoma (SCC)

 Why treat squamous cell carcinoma?

-When detected early, squamous cell carcinoma is nearly always curable with minimal cosmetic effects.
+Squamous cell carcinoma, like other skin cancers, has a higher cure rate when identified and treated early.
 Untreated tumors, however, will expand into the underlying tissues and have the potential to become disfiguring.
 In very rare cases, squamous cell carcinoma may spread to other tissues and internal organs, which may prove fatal.

 Should you develop a suspicious growth or patch of skin, please call to request an appointment with one of our dermatologists immediately.